studentX/lab2/prometheus/README.md

 # <img src="../assets/lab.png" width="32" height="auto"/> Prometheus Hangman Lab

+curl -X DELETE -u "$user:$pass" https://index.docker.io/v1/repositories/$namespace/$reponame/

-We're going to play a hangman game.
-The game consist of a couple of services hangman and dictionary and a CLI to submit guesses.
-The code is already implemented and deployment manifest are in the k8s directory.
+> We're going to play a hangman game.
+The game consist of a couple of
+> services hangman and dictionary and a CLI to submit guesses.
+The code
+> is already implemented and deployment manifest are in the k8s directory.
-To play the game, we leverage Prometheus metrics to track good/bad guesses as well as the number of game won.
-We will also display the metrics in a Grafana dashboard.
+> To play the game, we leverage Prometheus metrics to track good/bad guesses
+> as well as the number of game won.
+We will also display the metrics in a Grafana
+> dashboard.
 Sounds cool?

 1. Instrument the hangman code base and add 2 prometheus counters to track your good and bad guesses.